Explore 20 journal writing topics that can help you start a healthy journaling habit.

 2. Who Is Your Best Friend?

 Once you name the person, write about why they are your best friend.
-Consider how they complement you and how you feel when you are with them.
+Consider how they compliment you and how you feel when you are with them.
 You can also discuss how you met and grew your friendship as you build your journal entry.

 3. What Is Your Culture, and How Does It Make You Feel?